abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_ls.rst

     ..  only:: html

         This ``931`` solution seems to be a local optimum for our local search and it seems we can not escape it.
-In the section
+In the chapter
-        :ref:`metaheuristics_examples`, we'll see how some meta-heuristics escape this local minimum.
+        :ref:`chapter_metaheuristics`, we'll see how some meta-heuristics escape this local minimum.
 For now, we turn our attention to another preoccupation: if you read the *Candidates* column and compare it with the *Solutions* column, you can see that our algorithm produces lots of candidates and very few solutions.
 This is normal.
 Remember that every time a candidate (a neighbor) is produced, the CP solver takes the time to verify if this candidate is a feasible solution.